 4. Compare Quotes - No matter when you move house, it’s important to shop around and compare quotes from trusted professionals.
 Whilst in lockdown, it’ll be a good idea to compare conveyancing quotes, surveying quotes and also compare removal companies ready to beat the post-lockdown competition.
-Ensure you’re connected with the best in the business and compare quotes ready for when the lockdown is finally lifted.
+Ensure you’re connected with the best in the business and compare quotes ready for your move.

 Saving Time and Money on Your Future Move

-Despite the current emergency measures restricting and delaying the buying and selling process, there are still ways you can plan ahead.
+Despite the current emergency measures affecting the buying and selling process, there are still ways you can plan ahead.
 Whether you’re comparing conveyancing, surveying or removal quotes, Compare My Move is still working hard to connect you with the best in the business.

-By following the government’s advice and the social distancing rules, you can still make some progress whilst also staying safe at home.
-Only move house if it is essential and if the correct safety measures are in place and do not ask family or friends for help unless absolutely necessary.
+By following the government’s advice and social distancing rules, you can still make progress whilst also staying safe at home.
+Only move house if the correct safety measures are in place and do not ask family or friends for help unless absolutely necessary.
 Remain positive and above all else, follow the government’s advice to stay safe and reduce the spread of the virus.